Search Fr. Z’s Blog

-Please, come here first!
-Enter Amazon through my search box and I will get a small percentage of what you spend.
-(Pssst - Can't see the search box?
-Turn off your "ad-blocker" for this site!)
+Enter Amazon through my link.
+Use the search bar below.
+Fr Z will get a small percentage of what you spend.

 “This blog is like a fusion of the Baroque ‘salon’ with its well-tuned harpsichord around which polite society gathered for entertainment and edification and, on the other hand, a Wild West “saloon” with its out-of-tune piano and swinging doors, where everyone has a gun and something to say.
 Nevertheless, we try to point our discussions back to what it is to be Catholic in this increasingly difficult age, to love God, and how to get to heaven.” – Fr.
 Z